Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 Thanks for being with us on the show today.

-Now, we'll tackle the subject of well look, forever wars is not a new subject, is it?
+Now, we'll tackle the subject of, well, look, forever wars is not a new subject, is it?

-Remember when Biden was in office, we were talking about the requirement for the military industrial complex to have continual fodder in its pipeline in order to legitimise taxation and expenditure and enormous Pentagon budgets and massive contracts for Boeing and Lockheed Martin and other companies that probably got really cool people working from that do amazing things in all sorts of ways.
+Remember when Biden was in office, we were talking about the requirement for the military industrial complex to have continual fodder in its pipeline in order to legitimize taxation and expenditure and enormous Pentagon budgets and massive contracts for Boeing and Lockheed Martin and other companies that have probably got really cool people working from that do amazing things in all sorts of ways.

-In fact, there's an obvious ingenuity in weaponry and warfare, and certainly when it comes to troop troops, a level of duty and service that is beautiful to consider and contemplate.
+And certainly when it comes to troops, a level of duty and service that is beautiful to consider and contemplate.

 It seems that there's a changing of direction.